tl;dr

 They Have a Poor View of Their Parents' Faith

-They Feel a Lack of Connection to the Church
+They Don't Feel Connected to the Church

 They Lack Knowledge About What Christianity Is